 Most of our North American Iron Ore long-term supply agreements are comprised of a base price with annual price adjustment factors, some of which are subject to annual price collars in order to limit the percentage increase or decrease in prices for our iron ore pellets during any given year.
 The base price is the primary component of the purchase price for each contract.
 The inflation-indexed price adjustment factors are integral to the iron ore supply contracts and vary based on the agreement but typically include adjustments based upon changes in international pellet prices, changes in specified Producers Price Indices including those for all commodities, industrial commodities, energy and steel.
-The pricing adjustments generally operate in the same manner, with each factor typically comprising a portion of the price adjustment factors have not been finalized at the time our product is sold.
-In these cases, we have historically estimated the adjustment factors are then adjusted to actual when the information has been finalized.
+The pricing adjustments generally operate in the same manner, with each factor typically comprising a portion of the price adjustment, although the weighting of each factor varies based upon the specific terms of each agreement.
+In most cases, these adjustment factors have not been finalized at the time our product is sold.
+In these cases, we have historically estimated the adjustment factors at each reporting period based upon the best third-party information available.
+The estimates are then adjusted to actual when the information has been finalized.
 During the third quarter of 2010, we revised our approach for estimating the adjustment factors to include 2010 published pricing settlements realized by other companies in the industry.